Dual degree: master of social work with m.a. (theology)

 - Learn how to partner with other professionals to meet community and individual needs.

 An integrated approach

 The dual degree program offers students the opportunity to explore and imagine interdisciplinary teamwork in faith and human service settings.
-Students complete a Master of Arts in theology (M.A.) at Luther Seminary.
+Students complete a Master of Arts (M.A.) at Luther Seminary.
 The Master of Social Work (M.S.W.) degree is earned through the Augsburg College Social Work Department.
 Field placements for the M.S.W. program are coordinated and integrated by both institutions to meet the dual degree requirements.

 Everyone is welcome